Olive baboon: Social structure

 The olive baboon lives in groups of 15 to 150, made up of a few males, many females, and their young.
-Each baboon has a social ranking somewhere in the group, depending on its dominance.
-Female dominance is hereditary, with daughters having nearly the same rank as their mothers, and adult females forming the core of the social system.
+Female social rank is determined largely by heredity, with daughters inheriting their rank in line with their mother's, and adult females forming the core of the social system.
 Female relatives form their own subgroups in the troop.
 Related females are largely friendly to each other.
 They tend to stay close together and groom one another, and team up in aggressive encounters within the troop.
 Female kin form these strong bonds because they do not emigrate from their natal groups.

 Occasionally, groups may split up when they become so large that competition for resources is problematic, but even then, members of matrilines tend to stick together.
 Dominant females procure more food, matings, and supporters.
 Among olive baboons in Tanzania, high-ranking females give birth at shorter intervals to infants with a higher survival rate, and their daughters tend to mature faster than low-ranking females.
 These high-ranking females also appear to have a higher probability of miscarriages and some high-ranking matrilines have inexplicably low fertility.
 One theory suggests this occurs due to stress on the high-ranking females, although this theory is controversial.
 A recent study shows top-ranking females are at risk from male harassment.
 Males who have recently immigrated harass females in order to induce miscarriages in females they had not yet mated with, in order to impregnate them with an offspring that is his own faster.
 As females with living infants often have male allies protecting their infants, it makes more sense for a male to ignore infants and channel his aggression to the group's resident pregnant females who do not currently have infants instead.

 A female often forms a long-lasting social relationship with a male in her troop, known as a "friendship".
 These nonsexual affiliative friendships benefit both the male and female.
 Males benefit from these relationships because they are usually formed soon after he immigrates into a new group, and helps the male integrate into the group more easily.
 He could also potentially end up mating with his female friend in the future.
 Females gain protection from threats to themselves and their infants (if they have any).
 Males occasionally "baby-sit" for their female friends, so she can feed and forage freely without the burden of having to carry or watch the infant.
 Sexually receptive females and newly immigrated males can form such friendships.
 These relationships are sometimes enduring and the pair grooms and remains close to each other.
 They also travel, forage, sleep, and raise infants together, as well as fight together against aggressive conspecifics.